ronaldseoh/cs276/week01/iir_chapter02_notes.md

 ### 2.2.1 Tokenization

-- Token: An instance of a sequence of characters in some particular document that are grouped together as *a useful semantic unit for processing*.
+- **Token**: An instance of a sequence of characters in some particular document that are grouped together as *a useful semantic unit for processing*.
 - Type: The class of all tokens containing the same character sequence.
-- Term: A (perhaps normalized) type that is included in the IR system's dictionary.
+- **Term**: A (perhaps normalized) type that is included in the IR system's dictionary.
     - Index terms could be entirely distinct from the tokens.
     - Rather than being exactly the tokens that appear in the document, they are usually derived from them by various *normalization* processes.
 - What are the correct tokens to use?